-- 3.4.1 The education provider's system of assessment: - a. informs decisions on progression and graduation b.can confirm that all specified learning outcomes are achieved and that grades awarded reflect the level of trainee attainment
+- 3.4.1 The education provider's system of assessment: - a. informs decisions on progression and graduation - b. informs decisions on failure of components, and/or the program of study, and/or termination of training - c. can confirm that all specified learning outcomes are achieved and that grades awarded reflect the level of trainee attainment - d. includes appeals mechanisms regarding assessment results. - 3.4.2 The education provider fairly and transparently applies its published policies and processes for assessing trainees' prior learning and experience for the purpose of making decisions on granting credit for units in the program of study or towards the completion of the qualification.
+Decisions are recorded.

-- c. includes appeals mechanisms regarding assessment results. - 3.4.2 The education provider applies its published policies to assess trainees' prior learning, for the purpose of making decisions on granting credit for units of study within the program of study or toward the completion of the qualification.
-Decisions are recorded. - 3.4.3 The education provider grants credit towards completion of the program of study through recognition of prior learning if: - a. trainees granted credit are not disadvantaged in achieving the expected program outcomes or qualification, and - b. the integrity of the program of study and the qualification are maintained.
+3.4.3 The education provider grants credit towards completion of the program of study through recognition of prior learning and experience if: